Home BrittanyA getaway to Bénodet in Brittany

 Where to stay in Bénodet?
 Hôtel Le Bateau Libre

-Bateau Libre Hotel in Bénodet, hotel, wines & bistronomy, exterior view.
+Hôtel Bateau Libre in Bénodet, hotel, wines & bistronomy, exterior view.

 Hôtel Le Bateau Libre